 Primary Admissions - Starting Reception in September (CAF)

-In November the Local Education Authority opens applications for a place at primary schools in reception for the following year.
+On 5th November the Local Education Authority opens applications for a place at primary schools in reception for the following year.
 Application are made online and parents/carers are required to list 3 schools in preferential order.
 Please click here to access their website.
+The deadline for applications is 15th January.
 The LEA will then allocate places using their published criteria.

 The over-subscription criteria for all Community and Voluntary Controlled Infant, Junior and Primary schools are as follows.